xuankimtran/docs-1/pages/katalon-studio/docs/fixtures-listeners.md

 You can also find further code samples in the Groovy documentation: [Groovy Tutorial Page](https://docs.groovy.lang.org/next).

-To not get confused with [setUp and tearDown](/display/Documentation/Define+method#Definemethod-SetUp()andTearDown()inManualview), the following workflow can be used to better visualize how Katalon Studio execute test automation projects with/ without setUp and tearDown methods.
+To not get confused with setUp and tearDown, the following workflow can be used to better visualize how Katalon Studio execute test automation projects with/ without setUp and tearDown methods.

 <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/test-listeners-test-hooks/image2018-9-27-123A333A20.png" alt="test execution lifecycle" width=70%>